 Just click the red link for the story you would like to read

-I have been involved over the past 12 years in many (30-40) situations where a loved one has a power of attorney and they have ran out of money for in home care, which is proven to increase the remainder of life substantially more than going to a nursing home.
+Our team has been involved in many of these situations where a loved one has a power of attorney and they have ran out of money for in home care, which is proven to increase the remainder of life substantially more than going to a nursing home.
 We use the power of attorney and they can use the money from the Reverse Mortgage to pay for in home long term care; usually supplemented by the social security check.
-Now I am on the other side of the fence a sa caregiver, so I not only can help find a way to supplement income to keep your loved one at home, I also know exactly how it feels to be a caregiver to a loved one.
+Now I am on the other side of the fence as a caregiver, so I not only can help find a way to supplement income to keep your loved one at home, I also know exactly how it feels to be a caregiver to a loved one.

 Q: I’m thinking about using a reverse mortgage to pay for Long Term Care, if needed, instead of paying premiums on a Long Term Care insurance policy that I may never use.
 I don’t have a mortgage, and my home is worth $500,000.
 I’m 66, my wife is younger than me, and we are relatively healthy with family history of longevity.
 We don’t have anyone to leave our home to.
 We already have the funds to pay for one to two years in a nursing home, but the reverse mortgage loan would certainly reduce the amount of our own funds we might need for such a placement.
 FYI: I worked for many years in the nursing home industry, and I know that most nursing home residents do not survive for much more than a year. — Alan Rubin, Wading River, N.Y.